brustulim/p2pwire/README.md

 - [x] Separate library from the html example and post the p2pWire lib to NPM and minimized version to a CDN
 - [x] Introduce a Event Bus to simplify the events dispatch and listeners on the application
-- [ ] Create a log util that show message in the console and dispatch events to debug as html in the browsers that have no console options like smart tvs and amazon echo show
+- [x] Create a log util that show message in the console and dispatch events to debug as html in the browsers that have no console options like smart tvs and amazon echo show
+- [ ] Introduce resources sharing. get items directly or get a descriptor with a list of resources.
+- [ ] Introduce media stream.
+- [ ] Introduce public an private keys cryptography to all packages.
 - [ ] Take a picture with many devices connected to p2pWire: laptop, android smartphone, android boxTv, amazon echo show, raspberry Pi, samsung smart TV (anything more?)
 - [ ] Create an windows/mac/linux service that keeps p2pWire running fulltime
 - [ ] Create an android service that keeps p2pWire running fulltime